ehmicky/modern-errors/docs/plugins.md

 _Type_: `(options) => boolean`

 `isOptions()` determines whether the last argument of a plugin method are `options` or not.
-Users [can optionally pass](../README.md#configure-options) the plugin's `options` as a last argument to any plugin method (instance or static).
+Users [can pass](../README.md#configure-options) the plugin's `options` as a last optional argument to any plugin method (instance or static).
 This should be defined if the plugin has any method with arguments.

 ```js
 // `error.exampleMethod('one', true)` results in: